 Heart problems often affect the heart’s electrical activity.
 An EKG records a picture of your heart’s electrical activity while you’re being monitored.

 Your doctor may recommend an EKG if you’re experiencing symptoms or signs that may suggest a heart problem, including:

 - feeling tired or weak

-- pounding, racing or fluttering of your heart, or a feeling that your heart is beating unevenly
+- a feeling that your heart is beating unevenly

 - detection of unusual sounds when your doctor listens to your heart